Aaron Traywick, Self-Proclaimed Biohacker And CEO Of Ascendance Biomedical, Found Dead In Washington

 Just after the HIV treatment demonstration, the U.S. Food and Drug Administration (FDA) was quick to send Traywick an advisory about the dangers of using untested therapies.
 Specifically, the agency pointed out that the sale of “DIY” self-administration disease treatment kits was illegal.
 Nonetheless, Traywick did not get into any legal trouble since he was not actually selling the treatment.

 Traywick firmly believed the current health care incentive system was set up to keep people sick, “but not sick enough that they’ll die.”
-He envisioned a system where the incentive was to cure patients of disease not just diagnose and treat symptoms.
+He envisioned a system where the incentive was to cure patients of disease, not just diagnose and treat symptoms.

 “There is no incentive structure set up for cures,” he once said.
 “If you cure a disease, the government will not pay a company for the number of healthy years of life that have been given to that person.”